Father Chris Riley

 Father Chris Riley’s dream of helping young people experiencing disadvantage began with a single food van delivering meals to homeless youth in Sydney’s Kings Cross.

-Today, Youth Off The Streets provides a full continuum of care for young people.
-We offer homelessness and housing services, high school education, alcohol and other drugs counselling, youth justice support, skills training and an employment program, among other individual, family and community services.
+Today, Youth Off The Streets provides a range of wraparound supports for young people.
+These include crisis accommodation and housing services, independent high schools, alcohol and other drugs counselling, youth justice support, life skills and employment programs, cultural support and community engagement, among other services.

 Building a dream